Loading

 In addition to in-person visits, we encourage community members to communicate with detainees through:

 Detainees have access to landline telephones and can make calls to Australian phone numbers free of charge.
-Detainees also have unrestricted access to personal mobile phones, and can obtain phone cards using Individual Allowance Program points.
+Detainees also have unrestricted access to personal mobile phones and can have phone cards using Individual Allowance Program points.